 By: Martina Slajerova

-Tom Naughton directed and starred in this documentary, which attempts to refute the popular documentary “Super Size Me” and the associated lipid hypothesis theory.
+Tom Naughton directed and stars in this keto-friendly documentary, which attempts to refute the popular documentary “Super Size Me” and the associated lipid hypothesis theory.

-In “Cereal Killers,” world-famous sports scientist and professor Tim Noakes (author of “The Real Meal Revolution” mentioned above) puts a man on a whole foods, high-fat, and sugar- and wheat-free diet for 28 days in an attempt to prevent the diabetes and heart disease that runs in his family.
+In “Cereal Killers,” world-famous sports scientist and professor Tim Noakes (author of “The Real Meal Revolution” mentioned above) puts a man on a whole-food, high-fat, sugar-free, and wheat-free diet for 28 days in an attempt to prevent diabetes and heart disease — two conditions that run in his family.

 “The Perfect Human Diet”

-It’s Time to Make Your Keto Reading List
+Keto Diet Book Guide: Make Your Keto Reading List Today

 Enjoy collecting extensive knowledge on keto, the benefits of high-fat diets, and the science behind human metabolism.